Are bed bugs large enough to be seen?

 - No, it’s not necessary or desirable to throw away furniture, including mattresses.
-Your first step should be to treat the residence and the furniture to kill the bed bugs.
+Your first step should be to treat the residence and the furniture in order to kill the bed bugs.
 If you decide to throw away any furniture, be sure to completely wrap each item in plastic sheeting so that bed bugs don’t fall off as you are moving the items.
 Deface or damage each item, and write “Bed Bugs” on it in paint or marker, so that nobody else wants to remove it from the trash.

 How should I treat my clothing?

 - Fortunately, it’s easy to treat clothing and other washable items for bed bugs.
 Keep suspect items sealed in a zip-top bag until you can wash them.
 Wash them as usual first to avoid odors or stains.
 Next, dry the items normally, then when the items are no longer damp, continue to dry them for 30 minutes on medium or high heat.
 This is the step that kills the bed bugs.
 If you have dry-clean only items, dry cleaning also kills bed bugs.

 - If an item can survive a trip through the dryer (such as shoes, stuffed animals, seat cushions, pet beds, etc.), you can throw it in the dryer for 30 minutes on medium to high heat.
 For other items that can’t be put in the dryer or treated with insecticide, you may consider a portable heat-treatment unit to kill bed bugs hiding within.
 This is much less expensive than heat-treating your whole house but just as effective at killing bed bugs within items.